ianmsgit/azure-docs/articles/azure-large-instances/what-is-azure-large-instances.md

 ## Storage

-ALI provides highly redundant Fiber Channel storage.
+Azure Large Instances (ALI) provides highly redundant Fiber Channel storage.
 The infrastructure offers deep integration for enterprise workloads like SAP, SQL, and others.
 It also provides application-consistent data protection and data-management capabilities.
 The self-service management tools offer space-efficient snapshot, cloning, and granular replication capabilities along with single pane of glass monitoring.